 The case for ALWAYS washing it

 Fingers are dirty.
 The air is dusty.
 Accident’s happen.
 There are loads of reasons why your cross stitch might be dirty, and as a result, washing it removes all of that.
-Not only that, but ironing it afterwards will stop the dirt getting worse.
+Not only that but ironing it afterward will stop the dirt from getting worse.

 OK, both of these could have been improved had I framed my cross stitch properly, but the marks would come eventually.
-I’ve since learnt my lesson on why you should both wash your hands, and your cross stitch, but even if you do, stains might come afterwards.
+I’ve since learned my lesson on why you should both wash your hands, and your cross stitch, but even if you do, stains might come afterward.

-I’ve tried to remove cross stitch stains before, and I can tell you it is a LOT easier when its been ironed.
+I’ve tried to remove cross stitch stains before, and I can tell you it is a LOT easier when it has been ironed.